 3. Don’t just exist, live… live till your very last die

 Have you heard my dad laugh?
-He has a hearty laughter, full of life and hope.
-He is never afraid to speak his mind when he talks about something, he talks with passion, when he is having an experience, he truly lives in that moment.
+He has a burst of hearty laughter, full of life and hope.
+Never afraid to speak his mind, he talks with passion, and when he is having an experience, he lives in that moment.

 One of the things I admire most about him is that he never just speaks for the sake of it.
-When he says something, he does so from the depths of his heart, he is always trying to impact a life.
+It is always about the impact he is making.

 4. Free yourself from the approval of people